 - Hallucinations involving people or geometric shapes

-Individuals who experience any or all of the above symptoms should schedule a confidential consultation with an eye specialist at Campus Eye Group as soon as possible.
+Individuals who experience any or all of the above symptoms should schedule a confidential consultation with one of our eye specialists at Campus Eye Group as soon as possible.
 If the disease has advanced to the wet macular degeneration stage, there are several treatment methods approved by the FDA.
-These wet macular degeneration New Jersey treatments found successful include the use of such drugs as Eylea, Lucentis, Visudyne and Macugen, used with photodynamic therapy (PDT).
+These wet macular degeneration treatments found to be successful include the use of such drugs as Eylea, Lucentis, Visudyne and Macugen, used with photodynamic therapy (PDT).

 Although there are currently no FDA-approved drug treatments for dry macular degeneration, your eye specialist can recommend a regimen involving regular exercise, healthy diet, and UV sun-glass protection to help decrease the risk of experiencing the further advance of dry macular degeneration into the more extreme loss of vision associated with wet macular degeneration.

 If you have any questions regarding macular degeneration feel free to contact us for a consultation.
-Campus Eye Group in Hamilton, NJ strives to help all people feel comfortable and knowledgeable about eye care.
+Campus Eye Group strives to help our patients feel comfortable and knowledgeable about eye care.